salva133/Vic3-Pre-Determined-Policies/README.md

 Your own nation is never touched — you always choose your own path.
 In multiplayer, every human player is left free.

-Under the **Historical** setting every German- and Italian-cultured nation begins Fascist, so the marker holds no matter which state ends up founding Germany or Italy.
-The **Absolute Insanity** setting rolls each nation's path from the game's own synchronized randomness, so a given save seed always produces the same lunatic map.

 ## How it works

-The chosen marker is applied once, right after the lobby closes, to every non-player country.
-Because the base game keeps these `chose_*` markers on interest groups rather than on countries, the mod seats each one on an interest group nearly every nation has: the left-wing paths on the **Trade Unions** — exactly where vanilla puts them — and the right-wing paths on the **Armed Forces**, a dependable stand-in for the governing group vanilla would otherwise pick out for itself.
+The chosen marker is applied once to every non-player country.
+Because the base game keeps these markers on interest groups rather than on countries, the mod seats each one on an interest group nearly every nation has: the left-wing paths on the **Trade Unions** — exactly where vanilla puts them — and the right-wing paths on the **Armed Forces**, a dependable stand-in for the governing group vanilla would otherwise pick out for itself.
 Any country that somehow lacks the group is simply skipped.

 A marked interest group turns away from path-neutral moderates: vanilla cuts the leader weight of every off-path stance there — the moderates included — to a tenth, so the group keeps putting forward leaders of the ideology you chose.
 That is the same lever the base game pulls when a country radicalizes on its own, so the world leans toward the path you picked over the years of a campaign; it does not flip overnight.

-## Compatibility

-- Built for the Victoria 3 **1.13** release line.
-- Adds one game rule, one scripted effect, and one on-action hook.
-No new events, no overwritten vanilla files.
-- The default **Vanilla** setting does nothing, so the mod stays completely inert until you switch it on.
-- Works alongside any mod that leaves the vanilla ideology-path mechanic in place.
-- Deterministic and multiplayer-synchronized.

 ## Why it exists

 Half the fun of a grand-strategy campaign is having someone to root for and someone to root against.
 Vanilla makes you wait a few decades to find out which is which.
 This is for players who would rather set the stage first and then go to war with it.

-## Tweaking the interest groups

-The left/right split above is a design choice, not a rule the base game enforces — vanilla seats the right-wing markers on whichever governing interest group already leans that way, and none exists at game start.
-If you would rather give each right-wing path its own power base (Fascism on the Armed Forces, Ethno-Nationalism on the Petty Bourgeoisie, Conservatism on the Landowners), it is a one-line change per option in `common/scripted_effects/pdp_scripted_effects.txt`.